AndBicScadMedia/ciliora-tertia-shell/README.md

 __Gulp will:__

 * Make a symlink of the `Ciliora-Tertia` folder inside the `~/.themes` directory.
-Even if you change the location of your working directory, running gulp will update the link!
+Even if you change the location of your working directory, running gulp will update the link! *(__NOTE:__ Make sure you don't have a folder named `Ciliora-Tertia` in this dir when you first run gulp!)*

 * Compile sass whenever certain files get changed, and...